Fatigue

 History

-History of present illness includes open-ended questions about what "fatigue" is, listening for descriptions that could suggest dyspnea on exertion, somnolence, or muscle weakness.
+History of present illness includes open-ended questions about what "fatigue" is and listening for descriptions that could suggest dyspnea on exertion, somnolence, or muscle weakness.
 The relationships between fatigue, activity, rest, and sleep should be elicited, as should the onset, time course and pattern, and factors that increase or decrease fatigue.

 Physical examination